Cinema and Media Studies Jane Campion

 Updates the information provided in earlier studies by incorporating new details included in the obituary for Campion’s mother (Edith Campion), and supplements Wexman’s compilation (Wexman 1999) by drawing upon interviews given by Anna Campion, Jane Campion’s New Zealand interviews, and additional interviews given in France.

 • Gaitanos, Sarah.
 Nola Millar: A Theatrical Life.
-Wellington, New Zealand: Victoria University Press, 2006.
+Wellington, NZ: Victoria University Press, 2006.

 While focusing on the life of Nola Millar, a partner of Edith and Richard Campion in the establishment of the first professional theatrical company in New Zealand, Gaitanos’s biography gives indispensable information on the family life of the Campions.